almachelouche/middleman/content/email/AU/Service_Reminder/003_template_refresh/opt-out/002/POM_opt-out _Everest.md

 color='''white'''

 	title=''''''
-	copy='''Want to keep up to date with the latest news, offers, and important announcements from Ford?
-Just click below.''' cta1_text='''SUBSCRIBE NOW'''
+	copy='''You are receiving this because this is important information related to your vehicle.
+If you would like to receive more information like this, keep up to date with the latest Ford news, offers and announcements, just click below.''' cta1_text='''SUBSCRIBE NOW'''
 	cta1_url='''https://www.ford.com.au/#overlay/content/ford/au/en_au/site-wide-content/overlays/forms/enews.html'''
 	cta1_link_name = '''moreinfo2'''